-Among the many objectives for implementing this trajectory, two objectives correspond to the Group's main GHG emissions items - energy production and gas sales:
+Among the many objectives for implementing this trajectory,

+two objectives correspond to the Group's main GHG emissions items - energy production and gas sales:
-- Energy production: not to exceed 43 Mt CO2 eq. between now and 2030 (compared with 106 in 2017 and 60 in 2022) on its scopes 1 and 3, with the energy produced including electricity, heating and cooling from centralized units, at customer sites or on urban networks.

-- Gas sales to end customers:

-not to exceed 52 Mt CO2 eq. between

-now and 2030 (compared with 79

-in 2017 and 61 in 2022).
+- Energy production: not to exceed 43 Mt CO2 eq. between now and 2030 (compared with 106 in 2017 and 60 in 2022) on its scopes 1 and 3, with the energy produced including electricity, heating and cooling from centralized units, at customer sites or on urban networks. - Gas sales to end customers: not to exceed 52 Mt CO2 eq. between now and 2030 (compared with 79 in 2017 and 61 in 2022).

-To comply with the Paris Agreement, the Group asked the SBTi initiative to certify the compatibility of its trajectory, which is no longer only for warming limited to +2°C (obtained in 2020) but well below +2°C.
+To comply with the Paris Agreement, the Group asked the SBTi initiative to certify the compatibility of its trajectory, which is no longer only for warming limited to $+2^{\circ}C$ (obtained in 2020) but well below $+2^{\circ}C$.

 This certification was obtained in February 2023.
-This required the Group to set two additional targets to be met by 2030, namely:
+This required the Group to set three additional targets to be met by 2030, namely:

-- the carbon intensity for energy production (Scope 1) and energy consumption (Scope 2) must be lower than 110 g CO, eq. per kWh, - the carbon intensity of energy sales produced (Scopes 1 and 3) and purchased (Scope 3) must be lower than 153 g CO2 eq. per kWh.
+- the carbon intensity for energy production (Scope 1) and energy consumption (Scope 2) must be lower than 110 g CO2 eq. per kWh, - the carbon intensity of energy sales produced (Scopes 1 and 3) and purchased (Scope 3) must be lower than 153 g CO, eq. per kWh, - the other GHG emissions, including scope 3 from procurement, capital goods and the upstream of purchased fuels and electricity (scopes 3.1, 3.2, 3.3) in Mt CO2 eq. should be less than 85 Mt CO2 eq.

-At this stage, ENGIE has chosen not to follow a trajectory compatible with warming limited to +1.5°C. The target for the reduction in the carbon intensity of the Group's energy production is currently 66% for the period 2017-2030.
+At this stage, ENGIE has chosen not to follow a trajectory compatible with warming limited to $+1.5^{\circ}$ C. The target for the reduction in the carbon intensity of the Group's energy production is currently 66% for the period 2017-2030.
 This goes beyond the strict certification requirement of well-below 2°C (55%).
 It should be 78% to comply with 1.5°C. A reduction on this scale could not be achieved without a significant sale of thermal assets, the closure of which would jeopardize the security of the electrical system to which they are connected.
 They will therefore continue to emit GHG.